 For nearly two decades, Liz wrote and reported on nutrition and health for CNN, PBS, Time Life Medical, ABC Boston, and Ivanhoe Broadcast News.
 Currently, she hosts the “Meal Makeovers” cooking segment for CNN Accent Health, which runs in 30,000 physician waiting rooms nationwide.

 Liz is a sought-after cooking instructor, speaker, and consultant.
 She has extensive experience as a live television and radio guest.
 During her career, she has conducted hundreds of live and taped interviews, appearing on NBC’s Today Show, CNN Headline News, the Food Network, FOX News, ABC-Boston, and many more.

 Liz has received numerous awards and accolades throughout her career.
-Cooking with the Moms was an award’s finalist for the 2012 IACP best culinary audio program award.
-Her website was a finalist in the 2013 Red Tricycle Totally Awesome Award in the Most Awesome Recipes for the Whole Family category.
+She is the proud recipient of the 2015 Media Excellence Award from the Academy of Nutrition and Dietetics; Cooking with the Moms was an award’s finalist for the 2012 IACP best culinary audio program award; and her website was a finalist in the 2013 Red Tricycle Totally Awesome Award in the Most Awesome Recipes for the Whole Family category.
 In 2010, she was named by Babble.com as one of the Top 50 Best Mom Food Bloggers on the web, and her blog was nominated by Foodbuzz for Best Family Food Blog in 2009.
 Liz was nominated for cable TV’s highly acclaimed ACE Award for Best Educational Series and received the American Heart Association’s Howard Blakeslee Award for health journalism.
 During her tenure at CNN, the network was honored with the American Dietetic Association’s prestigious President’s Circle Award for nutrition education.